 Welcome to my little corner!
-Let’s have a fika and I will tell you my humble story!
+Let’s have a fika and I will tell you my story!

 I am Nguyen Hoang Quynh Huong, with H-U-O-N-G as my first name.
 I come from Vietnam.
 Since the day I got married to my Swedish boyfriend I became Huong Bergström.

 During the high-school time I was wondering what occupation would be mine.
 I chose the newly established Bachelor’s programme in Digital Journalism at the Academy of Journalism and Communication in 2004 (and in 2009 I went for a Master’s programme here).
-I was very interested in studying in Sweden, however, their free education for non-EU students was eliminated since 2008, I had no finance after university.
-I put it aside and moved on.
+I was very interested in studying in Sweden, however, their free education for non-EU students was eliminated since 2008.
+Having no finance after university, I put the dream aside and moved on.
 My short term plan was to be a manager before the age of 28.

 The door at HiPT Group was opened for me and soon became a milestone in my career life.
 So much love and friendship were enjoyed, and to me the company was a family of five hundred co-workers.
 Starting as an Internal Relations Specialist I became the Public Relations Manager at the age of 26.

-However, with the desire to broaden my expertise in multinational environment, I was planning for a permanent leave after five years at HiPT.
-Coincidentally, the study scholarship decision from Gothenburg University arrived in my inbox when I was waiting for the boarding time on a business trip.
+However, I was planning for a permanent leave after five years at HiPT, I wanted to experience the world.
+The study scholarship decision from Gothenburg University arrived in my inbox when I was waiting for the boarding time on a business trip.
 From those breathtaking minutes in April 24th 2014 (Oh, let’s make it #triple4) my whole life has changed.

 In June 2016 I finished my master’s programme in Communication.
 I dedicated much to studying and even managed to learn Swedish, with several free courses and the great help of my boyfriend.
-After 18 months I could read Jan Gradvall’s articles on Dagens industri, or partly knew what Eva Jarlsdotter wrote about lean@home.
-My half year internship was 50% in Swedish.
-My first paid jobs (at SKF and then Göteborg Stad) were through interviews in Swedish.
-At the level of GRNSVB I realize how brave and reckless and lucky I was!
+After 18 months I could read Jan Gradvall’s articles on Dagens industri!
+My first paid jobs were through interviews in Swedish.
+At the level of SAS1 I realized how brave and reckless and lucky I was!

 Are you with me?
 Share your thoughts by writing comments or sending personal feedback to me via email@example.com.